-Also, try shooting some light grease down the gear tube to help ease any blockages or friction.
+Also, try shooting some light grease (like this) down the gear tube to help ease any blockages or friction.

 Finally, if your rear derailleur or the derailleur hanger is bent, you will have difficulties shifting.
 When you look at the rear derailleur, it should be perfectly in line with the cogs on the freewheel.